earchibong/devops_projects/kubernetes_07.md

 <br>

-## Integrate The Tooling App Aith Amazon Aurora For Dev, SIT, And PROD Environments
+## Integrate The Tooling App Aith Amazon Aurora For Dev, SIT, And Prod Environments
 The steps to do this are as follows:
 - Configure Terraform to deploy an aurora instance
 - Use the tooling.sql script to load the database schema